JohannesBuchner/GRAHSP-run/README.rst

 * Milky way extinction correction
 * redshifts (photo-z, spec-z, reliability)
 * galaxy and AGN modelling assumptions

 Experts co-authors reviewing the final manuscript can improve your work.

+You may be interested in RainbowLasso as well: https://github.com/JohannesBuchner/RainbowLasso

 Preliminaries
 ---------------